Evolution of Electricity markets in Europe

 Topics: Nominated Electricity Market Operators, Marginal Pricing, Auctions, Continuous Trading, Gate Closure Time, Sequence of Power Markets, Day-ahead Market, Intraday Markets, Balancing Energy Market, Balancing Reserves, Imbalance Price, Long-term Markets, Redispatch

-The course material covers the topics of historical privileges to trade across borders, market-based allocation of transmission rights and the evolution from explicit to implicit auctions (a synonym for ‘market-coupling’) in the day-ahead time frame.
+The course material covers the topics of historical privileges to trade across borders, market-based allocation of transmission rights and the evolution from explicit to implicit auctions (a synonym for ‘market-coupling’) in the day-ahead time frame that have been formalised in the EU electricity market network codes.
 The week also touches upon relevant developments in the timeframes before and after day-ahead.
 Furthermore, it explains why it is important to focus on border trade constraints, why trade constraints on virtual borders are calculated and who is best placed to carry out such calculations.
 It introduces the concept of flow-based market coupling and covers the topics of regional collaboration among TSOs and data exchange.
 Open issues when it comes to border trade constraints and their calculation, such as the configuration of bidding zones, are also discussed.

 Topics: Market Coupling Operator Function, EUPHEMIA, XBID, Joint Allocation Office, Financial Transmission Rights, Bidding Zones, Flow-based Market Coupling, Nodal pricing, Capacity Calculation Regions, Common Grid Model, Remaining Available Margin